jetstream-cloud/js2docs/docs/alloc/extension.md

 # Jetstream2 Allocation Extensions and Renewals

-If your allocation is expired or close to expired and has adequate SUs remaining for the resource(s), you may request an extension.
+If your allocation is expired or close to expired and has adequate SUs remaining for the resource(s), you may request an extension if you need 3-6 months to complete your work or to prepare for a research allocation.
+If you are planning to continue your research for another year (or more), you should pursue a renewal of your allocation.

 Detailed information about the extension request process is available from the [XSEDE Manage Allocations](https://portal.xsede.org/allocations/managing#managealloc-extensions){target=_blank} page.